 How to Stop Eczema Itching Immediately?

 Eczema, or atopic dermatitis, is a chronic skin condition characterized by dry, itchy, and inflamed skin.
-It can be an uncomfortable and frustrating condition to deal with but there are steps to How to stop eczema itching immediately and how you can take to alleviate symptoms and find relief.
+It can be an uncomfortable and frustrating condition to deal with.
+Still, there are steps How to stop eczema itching immediately and how you can take to alleviate symptoms and find relief.

 The Big question that arises is: Why does eczema cause itchiness?

 The neurological system, the immune system, and the skin function together in a network.
 Itching occurs as eczema flares, turning red and sore.
-A number of chemical mediators, notably the neuropeptide substance P, are responsible for triggering inflammation.
+Several chemical mediators, notably the neuropeptide substance P, are responsible for triggering inflammation.
 Blood flow is boosted by inflammation, which also helps to cause itching.
 Secondly, sweating also triggers itching.

 Eczema’s complicated symptom of itching has both physiological and psychological roots.
 We’re trying to determine “Why does eczema itch?”
 It has become abundantly evident that people with eczema cannot control their need to scratch, let alone “stop scratching” when instructed to do so.
 Simply put, it’s not that easy.